‘One Piece’ Episode 923 Preview Hints At Clash Between Luffy & Kid, Big Mom’s Arrival In Wano

 — Toei Animation (@ToeiAnimation) February 15, 2020

-However, there’s also no guarantee if Emperor Kaido will give Emperor Big Mom and her crew permission to enter the Land of Wano.
+However, there’s also no guarantee that Emperor Kaido will give Emperor Big Mom and her crew permission to enter the Land of Wano.
 When they previously talked about Luffy via Den Den Mushi, Emperor Kaido already declined Emperor Big Mom’s request to team up against the Straw Hat Pirates.
-Emperor Kaido knew how crazy Emperor Big Mom is, and he wanted to take Luffy’s head on his own.
+Emperor Kaido knew how crazy Emperor Big Mom was, and he wanted to take Luffy’s head on his own.

-One Piece Episode 923 preview showed the Queen Mama Chanter being pulled by giant carps on their way to the entrance of the Land of Wano.
+One Piece Episode 923 preview showed the Queen Mama Chanter being pulled by giant carps on their way to the entrance to the Land of Wano.
 From the time they entered the vicinity of the Land of Wano, Emperor Kaido already knew about their presence.
 Emperor Kaido is expected to order his men to prevent Emperor Big Mom and her crew from setting foot in their territory.